Warning currently in place

 Click on a dot on the map to find out further information about the site including any warnings that are currently in place.

-Click on the Map legend to find out what grades the different coloured dots represent.
+Click on the Map legend to find out what daily swimming risk ratings the different coloured dots represent.

-Any warnings currently in place at a site are denoted by a red flag.
-These warnings relate only to the latest sampling result and may indicate high bacterial levels, a toxic algae alert and/or a sewage overflow warning.
+Any warnings currently in place at a site are denoted by a red circle and/or a red flag.
+These relate to the recent site risk assessment which may be due to high bacterial levels, a toxic algae alert and/or a sewage overflow warning.

 To use this map: